mediaexplorer74/Windows-Mobile-Browser-Streaming/README.md

 - [ ] Continuum support/verify

 ## My big errors
-- Afret app building, UWP x64 app don't want to activate on my PC when Istartd it udr the newsest VS 2022 Preview edition...
-Maybe, VS 2022 upgrade/downgrade needed...
+- After BrowserClent projectp building, UWP x64 app don't want to activate on my PC when I start it under the newest VS 2022 Preview edition...
+Maybe, VS 2022 upgrade/downgrade needed... idk :(

 ## How can you help
 * XAML improvements.
 If you are a seasoned UWP/XAML/Windows Phone developer feel free to suggest changes.